 If you have more than one cat in your home, you know that it’s absolutely essential to give each one plenty of options when it comes to resting and relaxing, and that means finding a cat tree that can accommodate multiple kitties.

 In these reviews, we look at the best cat trees for multiple cats on the market today.
 We’ve included everything from basic trees to those with multiple condos and perches, allowing you to choose the one that perfectly suits every one of your cats.

-A Quick Comparison of Our Winners
+A Quick Comparison of Our Winners of 2023

 |Best Overall||Frisco Faux Fur Cat Tree & Condo||